Colonial Savannah & Historic Charleston

 10:00 Waking tour of Jewish History in Savannah, including Congregation Mickve Israel.

 Congregation Mickve Israel has a long and storied history, dating back to 1733, just a few months after the founding of the City of Savannah.
-42 intrepid Jews set sail from England aboard The William and Sarah, with little more than their beloved Torah (which the Congregation still uses annually in our anniversary Shabbat service) and a special kit for circumcision.
+42 intrepid Jews set sail from England aboard The William and Sarah, with little more than their beloved Torah (which the Congregation still uses annually in their anniversary Shabbat service) and a special kit for circumcision.
 They arrived in Savannah, a border colony town with an innovative vision for religious tolerance, to start their lives anew in a land of freedom.

 12:00 Lunch on your own.